marp-team/marp-core/docs/migration-v5.md

 ## External libraries are now optional

-By separating core plugins, Marp Core v5 no longer includes external libraries for each feature.
-Developers can now control which external libraries to include in their project.
+In v5, the external libraries required by core plugins are optional peer dependencies rather than direct dependencies of Marp Core.
+Developers can therefore install only the libraries required by the features they use.

 | Plugin                                     | Optional dependency                                                                                                                                                                         |
 | ------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |